littlehorse-enterprises/lh-examples/ai/README.md

 This directory contains practical examples of how to build AI-powered applications using LittleHorse.
 LittleHorse is a workflow engine that helps you coordinate different AI tasks, handle errors, and manage complex processes.
 Think of it like a conductor for your AI orchestra - it helps different AI components work together smoothly.

+We highly recommend reading this entire README before diving into the examples to get a base understanding of AI Agent Workflow patterns.

 ## Repo Directory

 - [Evaluator Optimizer](./evaluator-optimizer/)